 - 2.1 Four applications were submitted to the County Council in 2018 to record a series of Restricted Bridleways around the valley of Scugdale, near Swainby.
 The four applications concerned six routes, with considerable crossover between routes, applications and evidence.
-A decision was made to deal with all the applications within one order. - 2.2 The applications were supported by a very large number of evidence of use forms completed by people who had made use of the routes mainly on foot and on bicycles, with some lesser use on two routes by horse. - 2.3 The evidence showed that all the routes had been used in excess of the required minimum 20 year period. - 2.4 Four landowners are represented by ETL Landnet who submitted an objection based on challenges made to users of the routes by estate staff, the presence of a number of locked gates on some of the routes and that some of the paths were covered by a S31 Highways Act deposit. - 2.4 Attached to this report as Appendix A is a copy of the report submitted to the Assistant Director Transport, Waste and Countryside Services dated 18 June 2019 in which the case for making a Definitive Map Modification Order to record six Restricted Byways was outlined.

-2.5 The Assistant Director - Transport, Waste and Countryside Services approved the making of a DMMO which was subsequently advertised, attracting objections from the landowners which remain outstanding.
-The County Council cannot confirm a DMMO where there are outstanding objections; the Order must be forwarded to the Secretary of State for resolution.
+A decision was made to deal with all the applications within one order.
+A plan showing the proposed routes is attached to this report as Plan B. - 2.2 The applications were supported by a very large number of evidence of use forms completed by people who had made use of the routes mainly on foot and on bicycles, with some lesser use on two routes by horse. - 2.3 The evidence showed that all the routes had been used in excess of the required minimum 20 year period. - 2.4 Four landowners are represented by ETL Landnet who submitted an objection based on challenges made to users of the routes by estate staff, the presence of a number of locked gates on some of the routes and that some of the paths were covered by a S31 Highways Act deposit. - 2.5 Attached to this report as Appendix A is a copy of the report submitted to the Assistant Director Transport, Waste and Countryside Services dated 18 June 2019 in which the case for making a Definitive Map Modification Order to record six Restricted Byways was outlined. - 2.6 The Assistant Director Transport, Waste and Countryside Services approved the making of a DMMO which was subsequently advertised, attracting objections from the landowners which remain outstanding.
+The County Council cannot confirm a DMMO where there are outstanding objections; the Order must be forwarded to the Secretary of State for resolution. - 2.7 On 27 November 2020 that report was included with a report to the Corporate Director BES and Executive Members, and approval was given for the Order to be submitted to the SoS and for NYCC to support confirmation of the Order.